-India is a marvelous country where varied cultures and religions live in.
+India is a marvellous country where varied cultures and religions live in.
 India’s different states have different cultures, religions, and tastes.
 While mentioning India how can we forget the mesmerizing cuisines which can run water through your mouth only by thinking about it?
-From Kashmir to Kanyakumari, and from east to west, India’s rich food flavor can steal your heart.
+From Kashmir to Kanyakumari, and from east to west, India’s rich food flavour can steal your heart.
 You can satisfy your stomach but your Dil mange more!

 In India, there is a belief that every good work starts with sweetness.
 So let’s start the article by exploring some famous Indian sweets –

 There are uncountable sweets found in India.
 Different states have different tastes and have given different sweets to India.
 Some famous sweets/ sweet dishes of India are-

 1. Jalebi – It’s a sweet orange curvy dish, taken in breakfast and evening in most parts of India.
 Jalebi can be eaten with samosa, puri, curd, and rabdi.
 It is tastier when taken hot.
 Gujarati people eat jalebi with fafda (It’s a rectangular yellowish salty snack).